Data Architecture Principles

 Yes or No?

-This page provides information on a set of 21 data architecture concepts and principles with which you can measure, analyze, improve, and optimize how data is used and treated in your company.
+This page provides information on 21 data architecture concepts and principles with which you can measure, analyze, improve, and optimize how data is used and treated in your company.

 Next, a list of concepts with their principles is provided.